 - European Payment Services Directive 2 (PSD2).

-The second one is a European Directive that aims to regulate payment services and payment service providers within the EU.
-The main objective is to increase competition and participation in the payments industry and also from non-banks.
+The second is a European Directive that aims to regulate payment services and payment service providers within the EU.
+The main objective is to increase competition and participation in the payments industry and from non-banks.

 Open banking APIs are assets for all financial services firms, as they enable them to improve their existing customer engagement, as well as appeal to new prospective customers by meeting their changing demands on accessing their financial information.
 It also builds new digital revenue channels focusing on banking APIs.

-You may have already used third-party financial management tools that open banking would improve on.
-Apart from the banks, regulators, and startups.
+You may have already used third-party financial management tools that open banking would improve on, apart from the banks, regulators, and startups.
 Consumers will have more options in managing money, borrowing, and making payments.

 As a consumer, you can connect your bank account with a website or an app that tracks your spending behavior and provide a new product recommendation like a savings account, investment options, or credit cards.

 Companies involved in open banking should not automatically share consumer data with third parties.
-Open banking completely relies on sharing the data, but as a consumer, you might prefer to keep your information private so no one will get access to your data.
+Open banking entirely relies on sharing the data, but as a consumer, you might prefer to keep your information private so no one will get access to your data.

 If you prefer to stay banking the way you currently do, you can, and no one will force you to change or opt into an open banking space.